Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.AvailabilityZone.md

 ### Configure with Azure template

-To set availability zones for an AKS cluster
+To set availability zones for an AKS cluster:

 - Set `properties.agentPoolProfiles[*].availabilityZones` to any or all of `["1", "2", "3"]`.
 - Set `properties.agentPoolProfiles[*].type` to `VirtualMachineScaleSets`.